Lagonoy: History

 In 1734, Partido towns of Caramoan, Lagonoy, Goa and Tigaon belonged to Albay.
 It was only in 1846 did Lagonoy belong to Camarines Sur.
 In a long research by Norman Owen, a feud between Lagonoy Parish and Franciscan Mission of Goa and Tigaon existed.
 In 1580, the administration by the Franciscans of Lagonoy Parish began until 1636, which was passed to the “mitre” of the bishop of Nueva Caceres.
 In 1580 to 1850, Lagonoy gulf had been very famous because of the constant moro raids in the Partido area and all coastal towns of Albay and Catanduanes.
 On the other hand, Lagonoy had other problems about the Remontados of Mt Isarog.
 F. Mallari, in his book- “Ibalon under siege and storm” said they were fallen Christians and confirmed by Fray Manuel Crespo, who spent many years inducing them to return to the town and live peacefully.
 Fray Matias de Valdesoto also noted in his visits to the sitios of Goa and Lagonoy that the natives planted corn, rice, root crops & tobacco.
+The 1818 census showed 1669 native families paying tribute and they were coexisting with 18 Spanish-Filipino families.